onflow/fcl-gcp-kms-web/README.md

 fcl.config()
 .put("challenge.handshake", "http://localhost:3000/testnet/authn")
 ```
+`http://localhost:3000` is the endpoint where the service is hosted.
+The wallet is a react node app an can easily be hosted.

-This wallet depends on the public key indexer service, which is used to look up all accounts with the user's gcp kms public key.
+This wallet depends on the public key indexer service, details below.

 ## Environmental Variables

-REACT_APP_MAINNET_KEY_INDEXER_SERVICE=https://key-indexer.production.flow.com
-REACT_APP_TESTNET_KEY_INDEXER_SERVICE=https://key-indexer.staging.flow.com
+### public key indexer
+This service looks up accounts that have the user's gcp kms public key
+`REACT_APP_MAINNET_KEY_INDEXER_SERVICE`=https://key-indexer.production.flow.com
+`REACT_APP_TESTNET_KEY_INDEXER_SERVICE`=https://key-indexer.staging.flow.com

+### google project
+`REACT_APP_CLIENT_ID`
+A client Id is needed for the wallet app.
+The client id is associated with a google project.
+This project will need to be created and Oauth enabled.
+The oauth consent form will be displayed to your users to verify them and allow the user to sign with their gcp kms key.